How Billy Brown Saved the Queen

-A whimsical tale with memorable characters, heart and humour.
+How Billy Brown Saved the Queen is a whimsical tale with memorable characters, heart and humour.

 Billy Brown isn’t good at much.
 The boy on crutches beat him in a race, mum thought his picture of gran was an alien, and when he sings small children cry.
 But then he discovers he can do something for the queen that the biggest brains in the country can’t.
 What follows is a lost medal, royal visitors, very very long names, and lots of biscuits.

-Fintan Taite’s illustrations complement the text, and add to the humour in just the right way.
+Fintan Taite’s illustrations complement the text and add to the humour in just the right way.
 The queen bewitched by the washing machine is my favourite.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.